helium/HIP/0066-trust-score-and-denylist-convenience.md

 - The registered distance between the beacon and the witness is greater than 100km.
 - Its RSSI value is too high.

-Like it is mentioned in HIP 58, over 99.9% of witnesses are within the 100km limit.
+Like it is mentioned in HIP-58, over 99.9% of witnesses are within the 100km limit.
 The only few exceptions are tower deployments and spoofers.
 While the former might lose some points on their Trust Score, they will without a doubt compensate with their many valid witnesses.
 Spoofers, on the other hand, will have a harder time to regain those points.